 While Cyprus has long been a popular holiday destination for hordes of Northern Europeans, it is still relatively undiscovered by many visitors to Europe.
-Meanwhile adventure seeking Brits, Scandinavians and Germans are perhaps under the impression that there isn’t much more to the island other than the odd raucous beach resort.
+Adventure seeking Brits, Scandinavians and Germans are perhaps under the impression that there isn’t much more to the island other than the odd raucous beach resort.
 However that couldn’t be further from the truth and many people continue to have an incredibly misguided view of what Cyprus is like, what it has to offer and even where it is.
 So perhaps we should start by dispelling a few myths about visiting Cyprus and the country itself!

-Unlike islands such as Crete, Corfu and Santorini which are part of Greece and very popular with travellers, Cyprus is an independent nation and although heavily Greek influenced it has its own identity and customs that are uniquely Cypriot.
+Unlike other Mediterranean islands such as Crete, Corfu and Santorini which are part of Greece and very popular with travellers, Cyprus is an independent nation.
+Although heavily Greek influenced, it has its own identity and customs that are uniquely Cypriot.
 It is also a full member of the European Union which makes travelling there easy for EU citizens, although it’s worth noting that as of October 2021, it is still not part of the border-free Schengen Area.

 Where is it?